BasketaksSjargong/laptop_arch/README.md

 * Start of line is Ctrl+A (nifty if you forget sudo in front of a command)

 * End of line is Ctrl+E

+### Terminal Shell

+By default, our shell is Bash.
+Here it's all up to personal preference, but I can't recommend ZSH enough.
+With superior tab-completion and a lot of nifty commands and shortcuts ZSH has quickly become a favorite of mine.